Admission Retention & Exit Requirements

-Upon completion of EDUC 250: Introduction to Education, candidates may apply for admission to the Teacher Education program.
-In cases where a candidate has taken from another institution a course that can be substituted for Introduction to Education, an application for admission may be completed once candidate has completed a minimum of thirty semester hours and has declared a major in education.
+Upon completion of EDUC 250 - Introduction to Education, you may apply for admission to the Teacher Education program.
+If you have taken a course from another institution that can be substituted for Intro to Education, you can complete an application for admission once you have completed a minimum of 30 semester hours and have declared a major in education.

-- Approval of the Chair, Department of Teacher Education; and
+- Approval of the chair and School of Education (SoE).

 - Approval of the Teacher Education Council.

 The chair will notify you in writing of one of the following levels of action for admission to Teacher Education.

 - Full Admission: This will allow you to enroll in professional education courses.

 - Provisional Admission (one semester): In this case, you may not have met one or more of the requirements for full admission to the program.
 If you're granted provisional admission, you may enroll in professional education courses.
 However, you only have one semester to meet all conditions for full admission.
 Failure to meet all admission requirements after the one term will result in dismissal from the program.